grow/grow.dev/content/docs/reference/collections.md

 ## Nested collections

-You can create collections inside other collections simply creating a nested directory containing a blueprint
+You can create collections inside other collections simply creating a nested directory

 ```bash
 ├─ /content*                     # All your content.